rstats-wtf/what-they-forgot/seattle-draft.md

   * Moar exercise (?)
   * Deep Thought: Naming things (?)

 Day 1, p.m.
-1
+1 (Jenny)

   * Deep Thought: Version control is about managing change, not backup
   * Fundamentals of Git/GitHub + R/Rmd
     - Guided activity: new project, GitHub first
     - Practice basic Git/GitHub ops with R or Rmd -> md work based on morning's example.
 Ulterior motive: showing importance of md (vs html) on GitHub.

 Day 1, p.m.
-2
+2 (Jim)

-  * Activity: various combos of getting new/existing stuff into Git/GitHub and of getting GitHub stuff onto your machine (?)
-  * Remotes, branches (understand, query, modify tracking branches)
+  * Some of the more advanced git stuff.
+Branches, remotes.
+See how things are, change things.

 Day 2, a.m.
-1
+1 (Jim)

-  * R: Startup & how to maintain/upgrade R & pkgs
+  * R: Startup
   * Activity: something about `.Rprofile` and `.Renviron`

-  * Debugging start
+  * How to maintain/upgrade R & pkgs
+    - Targetted query / upgrade / downgrade of 1 package
+    - Working with all your packages *en masse*, i.e. when you update R.
+    - Deep dive into a specific package you care about, using GitHub.

 Day 2, a.m.
-2
+2 (Jim)

-  * More debugging, eventually morphing into GitHub search and package source navigation/appreciation
+  * Debugging (local: browser(), traceback(), options(error = recover))
+  * Absolutely OK if some GitHub searching stuff happen

 Day 2, p.m.
 1 (Jenny)

+  * Practical Git/GitHub workflows.
+Thought dump:
+    - Branch as safety net & method of time travel
+    - Resets, merge conflicts, amending, interactive rebase to edit commit message/change order of commits, staging specific lines/chunks
+    - Models for collaborative work (multiple people working in same repo w/ or w/o PRs vs. fork and pull)
+    - Pull & rebase, cherry pick, closing issue via commit/PR
+  * Activity idea: various combos of getting new/existing stuff into Git/GitHub and of getting GitHub stuff onto your machine (?)

+Day 2, p.m.
+2 (Jenny)

   * Iteration with purrr (include making a README.Rmd programatically)

-Day 2, p.m.
-2

-  * Practical Git/GitHub workflows
+  * Conclusion